cryptosuviio/bp-kicker/README.md

 > BP being `cryptosuviio` in this example, and BP Kicker residing at `bpkicker1111` (account on Telos testnet).

+## Disabling BP Kicker for your producer
+In case you need to disable BP Kicker, you can run the following commands:

+`$ cleos set action permission cryptosuviio eosio unregprod NULL`

+`$ cleos set account permission cryptosuviio bpkicker NULL`

+> BP being `cryptosuviio` in this example.

 ## Using BP Kicker
 Any blockchain user capable of issuing transactions can call the `bpkicker::kick` action by: